-The Golden Shepherd is a high energy dog who will need at least 60 minutes of exercise a day, and if you want to tire him out this exercise needs to be intense and not just an hour walk.
-Being an intelligent dog, he will need a variety of exercise sessions or activities to keep him physically stimulated.
+The Golden Shepherd is a high energy dog who will need at least 60 minutes of exercise a day.
+If you want to tire him out this exercise needs to be intense and not just an hour walk.
+Being an intelligent dog, he will need a variety of exercise sessions or activities.
+This will help keep him physically stimulated.
 In the likely chance of him inheriting his Golden Retrievers love for water, he will also enjoy a dunk or two in the local lake, playing fetch and joining his master for a long jog in the forest.

-Again, because he is so intelligent, he will need a variety of brain games to keep him mentally stimulated throughout the day.
-Training sessions are always great to keep him occupied and teaching him new tricks and putting them into a routine will make him very happy.
+Because he is so intelligent, he will need a variety of brain games to keep him mentally stimulated throughout the day.
+Training sessions are always great to keep him occupied.
+This helps him learn new tricks and putting them into a routine will help with obedience.
 Ball throwing machines or treat-filled puzzle toys are also another great way to keep his mind busy.

-Because he is a large and sturdy dog he will need to be placed with a family who has a large home, with access to a large yard.
-Whilst he does enjoy an afternoon snooze, he would like to spend a lot of his time in the fresh air.
-He is not suited to small homes or apartment living.
-As long as he is socialized as a young pup, he should do well in a multi-pet household, just be sure to give him his fair share of attention.
-He is also great with children, but owing to his sturdy stature he is better placed with older children whom he cannot knock over.
+Because he is a large and sturdy, we recommend he having a home with access to a large yard.
+While he does enjoy an afternoon snooze, he enjoys spending a lot of his time in the fresh air.
+He is not suited to small homes or apartment living unless there’s an exercise outlet.
+As long as he is socialized as a young pup, he should do well in a multi-pet household.
+Just make sure to give him his fair share of attention.
+He is also great with children.
+Because of his sturdy stature, he is better placed with older children whom he cannot knock over.

-The Golden Retriever GSD mix is so intelligent, and very eager to please his master, and that combination makes for a perfectly trainable dog.
-He is more likely to enjoy praise from his master or winning a toy than edible treats, so be sure to stock up on tennis balls to reward him.
-Reward based training is the most efficient way to train a dog, especially one who is so eager for praise, so be sure to stick to this method.
+The Golden Retriever GSD mix is so intelligent, and very eager to please his master.
+This combination makes for a perfectly trainable dog.
+He is more likely to enjoy praise from his master or winning a toy than edible treats.
+Be sure to stock up on tennis balls to reward him.
+Reward-based training is the most efficient way to train a dog.
+Especially one who is so eager for praise, so stick to this method.

-Whilst he is said to be less protective than his German Shepherd parent, there is still a chance that he will inherit this trait, and as such it is so important to socialize him from an early age.
-Exposing him to unfamiliar people, of different sexes and sizes, and teaching him that if a guest is welcomed onto the estate by his master then they are always a friend is imperative.
-It is important to welcome other people’s dogs onto the estate too, so that he doesn’t become too overprotective.
+While he is said to be less protective than his German Shepherd parent, there is still a chance that he will inherit this trait.
+It’s important to socialize him from an early age.
+Expose him to unfamiliar people, of different sexes and sizes very early.
+Teach him that if a guest is welcomed onto the estate by his master then they are always a friend is imperative.
+It is important to welcome other people’s dogs onto the estate too so that he doesn’t become too overprotective.

-Despite being extremely clever, he still needs a firm and consistent master who is not going to let his training slide, for he will not learn commands unless you teach him and keep up the training.
-If he is going to be a family dog, then be sure to teach the whole family the expected commands so that his training is consistent and does not become confusing.
+Despite being extremely clever, he still needs a firm and consistent master.
+This mix needs someone that will not let his training slide.
+This mix is headstrong, and won’t learn commands unless you teach him and keep up with training.
+If he is going to be a family dog, then be sure to teach the whole family the expected commands.
+This will ensure his training is consistent and does not become confusing.

-The German Shepherd Golden Retriever mix is a relatively healthy dog, and thanks to hybrid vigor he has a slightly longer life expectancy than both of his parents, and on average his lifespan is 10 to 13 years.
-Because he is a relatively new designer breed there are no recommended health tests for him, so it is best to look at his parents’ health in order to gain an understanding as to what he may be prone to.
+The German Shepherd Golden Retriever mix is a relatively healthy dog.
+Thanks to hybrid vigor he has a slightly longer life expectancy than both of his parents.
+On average his lifespan is 10 to 13 years.
+Because he is a relatively new designer breed there are no recommended health tests.
+It’s best to look at his parents’ health in order to gain an understanding as to what he may be prone to.

-He will be predisposed to Elbow and Hip Dysplasia, which is the abnormal formation of the affected joints, which overtime can cause crippling arthritis.
-He is also predisposed to suffer from a variety of eye conditions such as Progressive Retinal Atrophy or Pigmentary Uveitis, which can eventually lead to total blindness.
+Your pup may be predisposed to Elbow and Hip Dysplasia.
+This is the abnormal formation of the affected joints, which over time can cause crippling arthritis.
+The Golden Shepherd is also predisposed to suffer from a variety of eye conditions such as Progressive Retinal Atrophy or Pigmentary Uveitis.
+This can eventually lead to total blindness.
 He will also be vulnerable to cardiac issues, such as Sub-Aortic Stenosis.
-Often this is diagnosed when the pup has a heart murmur, so it is particularly important to keep up to date with Veterinarian checks, as this is an issue that cannot be seen on its own.
-He is also at risk from Degenerative Myelopathy, which is a disease that affects the brain and the spinal cord, which results in immobility of the lower body.
+Often this is diagnosed when the pup has a heart murmur.
+It’s particularly important to keep up to date with Veterinarian checks, as this is an issue that cannot be seen on its own.
+He is also at risk from Degenerative Myelopathy, which is a disease that affects the brain and the spinal cord.
+This results in immobility of the lower body.

 The Golden Shepherd is susceptible to Gastric Torsion, also known as bloat, which is where the stomach twists after food consumption, either immediately before or after intense exercise.
 Whilst this may not sound particularly serious, it is a life-threatening condition that is often fatal.
 If you suspect that he is suffering from bloat, then take him to the Veterinarian immediately.

 The Golden Shepherd will consume, on average, around 3 cups of food a day.
-This is dependent on how active he is, and if he is slightly more sedentary, he will need less, and if he is always on the go then he may need more.
-Superior quality kibble that is aimed at high energy dogs is advised with this guy.
+This is dependent on how active they are.
+If your pup is slightly more sedentary, he will need less, and if he is always on the go then he may need more.
+Superior quality kibble that is aimed at high energy dogs is advised.

-Because he is a large breed who may be susceptible to Gastric Torsion, he should be fed the recommended food consumption across at least 2 separate sittings and should not be given to him immediately before or after intense exercise.
+This is a medium to large mixed breed who may be susceptible to Gastric Torsion.
+Because of this, he should be fed the recommended food consumption across at least 2 separate sittings.
+You also shouldn’t feed immediately before or after intense exercise.

-While the German Shepherd Golden Retriever mix is not the most demanding of canines when it comes to his grooming, he will still require brushing 2 to 3 times a week in order to keep his medium to long coat healthy and shiny.
-He is a moderate shedder, particularly during shedding seasons, and during this time he will require daily brushing to keep his coat manageable and your sofa as fuzz free as possible.
-Unfortunately if you aren’t a fan of dog hair on your clothes or in the house, then you should consider another breed.
+The German Shepherd Golden Retriever is somewhat demanding when it comes to grooming.
+This mix requires brushing 2 to 3 times a week.
+You’ll want to keep this routine in order to keep their medium to long coat healthy and shiny.
+He is a moderate shedder, particularly during shedding seasons.
+During this time he will require daily brushing to keep his coat manageable and your sofa fuzz-free.
+If you aren’t a fan of dog hair on your clothes or in the house, then you may want to consider another breed.

 The Golden Shepherd, with his high energy levels and curiosity, is likely to get muddy and dirty on walks.
-He should be bathed once every 6 to 8 weeks in order to keep him clean, but try not to wash him any more than this as you risk damaging his natural skin oils.
-All other grooming habits are the same as any other dog, just be sure to check him over once a week to monitor any changes or indications of any infections.
+He should be bathed once every 6 to 8 weeks.
+This frequency will ensure you keep him clean but try not to wash excessively, as you risk damaging his natural skin oils.
+All other grooming habits are about the same when it comes to frequency and costs.

 As Family Pets